 Store in an airtight container out of direct sunlight.
 Use within 3 months.

-See further down the page for tips on toasting and grinding ingredients.
+See further down the page for tips on toasting and grinding spices.

-Click here for a large collection of my other seasonings and mixes.
+Click here for a large collection of my other mixes and blends.

-It has 100 Recipes from all around the world ranging from the basic to fairly complex.
+It has 50 recipes ranging from the basic to fairly complex.

 Just a few of the recipes you'll find within...

 A Collection of BBQ Rubs